ViciousBadger/stable-identifier/README.md

 things that can be identified) using the `IdDomain` trait. `IdDomain` can be implemented for almost any type or even just a marker struct if you don't have relevant type available already.

+You can use any suitable type as a "backing" type for identifiers, be it `String`, `Uuid`... the optional feature `tiny_id` provides `TinyId`, a simple fixed-size string-like identifier, serving as both an example of a backing type as well as a decent option if you don't need anything fancy.

 Other minor features include:
 - Providing random generation of identifiers in your domain
 - Providing a const representation of identifiers in your domain